 Associate Professor of Film Studies

-He published more than 200 articles, reports and papers on the South African media, including six books on South African cinema, namely Images of South Africa: the rise of the alternative film (1992), Movies Moguls Mavericks: South African cinema: 1979-1991 (1992), Kronieken van Zuid-Afrika: De films van Manie van Rensburg (1997) Jans Rautenbach: Dromer, baanbreker en auteur (2006), Marginal Lives and Painful Pasts: South African cinema after apartheid (2007) and South African Cinema 1896 – 2010 (2012).
-His sixth and latest book, South African Cinema 1896-2010, examines South Africa’s complex film history in a socio-political context and includes historical aspects of the local industry that have not previously been documented.
+Dr Martin Botha published more than 200 articles, reports and papers on the South African media, including six books on South African cinema, namely Images of South Africa: the rise of the alternative film (1992), Movies Moguls Mavericks: South African cinema: 1979-1991 (1992), Kronieken van Zuid-Afrika: de films van Manie van Rensburg (1997), Jans Rautenbach: Dromer, baanbreker en auteur (2006), Marginal Lives and Painful Pasts: South African cinema after apartheid (2007) and South African Cinema 1896 – 2010 (February 2012).
+The book has been translated in Arabic and launched at the 2013 Luxor African Film Festival.
+His publications have also been translated in French, Dutch, Italian, German, Spanish and Portuguese.

 (021) 650 2841